fforw/entity/README.md

 ```

-Also the variable *a* only contains a numerical entity id, the macro can provide normal
+Also, the variable *a* only contains a numerical entity id, the macro can provide normal
 member access to the component props of the entity.

 #### Technical details